Requirements

 Information for Incoming Students

-Psychology is the scientific study of the mind, brain, and behavior of individuals (particularly human individuals).
-The first course in the department is PSYC 1101 Introduction to Psychology which is a prerequisite to all other psychology courses.
-This course is offered every semester.
-It provides a broad overview of the topics covered in psychology as well as an introduction to how psychological research is conducted.
+Psychology is the scientific study of the mind, brain, and behavior of individuals (particularly humans).
+The first course in the department is PSYC 1101 Introduction to Psychology, which is a prerequisite for all other psychology courses.
+Offered every semester, this course provides a broad overview of the topics covered in psychology as well as an introduction to how psychological research is conducted.

 This is an excerpt from the official Bowdoin College Catalogue and Academic Handbook.
 View the Catalogue